Eva-Ryan/hrs-pain-mortality/README.md

 # hrs-pain-mortality
 Causal analysis of the relationship between pain and mortality in American older adults using data from the Health and Retirement Study (HRS).
+This work is accepted for publication in PAIN® and can be accessed here: https://doi.org/10.1097/j.pain.0000000000003336

 **Note:** HRS data can be accessed by creating an account on the HRS website: https://hrsdata.isr.umich.edu/.
 This analysis is carried out using data from the RAND HRS Fatfiles for study waves 1992-2018 inclusive, the RAND HRS Longitudinal File 2020, and the Cross-Wave Census Region/Division and Mobility File.